FALKONPS/generate-local-commit/README.md

 - Click the "Open Git Commit Local Settings" button in the Source Control view
 - Go to File → Preferences → Settings and search for "git-commit-local"
 - Use the command palette (`Ctrl+Shift+P`) and type "Open Git Commit Local Settings"

+## Context Range Feature

+The context range setting allows you to include additional lines of code above and below each change in the diff.
+This provides more context to the model, helping it understand the changes better and generate more accurate commit messages.

+For example:

+- Setting `contextRange` to `5` will include 5 lines before and 5 lines after each changed section
+- Setting `contextRange` to `0` will only include the changed lines themselves

+Increasing the context range can be particularly useful when:

+- Working with complex code where understanding surrounding context is important
+- Making small changes in large functions

 ## Customizing the Prompt